Invariant measures of Mass Migration Processes: Condensation

 \subsection{Back to MMP}

 As indicated at the beginning of this section, let us give some examples of MMPs exhibiting condensation.
-For instance, consider again the generic model for condensation used firstly in \cite{evans0} and later in \cite{GSS} and \cite{AL}, i.e. ZRP with rate \eqref{ex:g_b>2} and invariant measures $\mp$ given by their single site marginals \eqref{generic-cond}.
-Then many possible MMPs have this stationary state and hence they exhibit condensation.
+For instance, consider again the generic model for condensation used firstly in \cite{evans0} and later in \cite{GSS} and \cite{AL}, that is, ZRP with rate \eqref{ex:g_b>2} and invariant measures $\mp$ given by their single site marginals \eqref{generic-cond}.
+Then many possible MMPs have this stationary state and hence they may exhibit condensation. \\